 As it turned out, only one person had replied to her, but the name seemed somewhat familiar, and it seemed this person would actually know what was going on.

-Since you're wondering about that, what happened is that you and your friends have been chosen by something called a Magé Stone.
 There actually aren't that many of those.
 They're part of what my dad's been researching for as long as I can remember.
 Let's meet up at my house tomorrow morning, and I'll explain everything then, okay?

 "Dad!"
 Kagami called out upon returning, with Konata's cell phone in hand.
 "I just heard back from someone named Rokuna Hiiragi.
 Isn't that your cousin's daughter?"